 - Travel costs incurred while doing business

-Expenses that are sometimes overlooked, according to David Ayoub, CPA in Syracuse, N.Y., are meal and entertainment expenses for employees.
-“You can only deduct 50 percent of meal and entertainment expenses incurred while doing business with potential clients or business associates.
-However, if you throw a Christmas party or a summer picnic for your staff, it’s 100 percent deductible.”
+Expenses that are sometimes overlooked, according to David Ayoub, CPA in Syracuse, N.Y., are meal expenses for employees.
+“You can only deduct 50 percent of meal expenses incurred while doing business with potential clients or business associates.
+However, if you throw a Christmas party or a summer picnic for your staff, it’s generally 100 percent deductible.”

 It’s not unusual for someone to become a landlord out of circumstantial necessity.